In this article we have a look at some of the different harnesses available, and give you some pointers to help you choose the right harness for you.

 2. How much do you want to spend?

-Harnesses range from around £45 – £120 and sometimes more.
+Harnesses range from around £45 – £140.
 Your budget will of course narrow or widen your options, but even with the cheaper harnesses there is still a fair bit of choice.

 Comfort and fit

 The waist belt should sit just above your hips.
 Once you have tightened your harness, you should be able to get a flat hand in behind the waist belt but you should not be able to pull a fist out.
 Your leg loops should feel secure but comfortable, a good indication of proper fit is being able to slip a flat hand in between the leg loop and your leg comfortably.
 Your harness should feel comfortable to stand and sit in.
 When sitting down, make sure the buckles aren’t digging in.
 There has recently been a real push to move from the traditionally padded harnesses to contoured laminate harnesses, which remove bulk and weight and in some cases retain a high level of comfort.
 Try both types and let the way it feels dictate what you buy.

 The 3 main types of sit harnesses are;